 Reaching over on her nightstand to grab her phone, she adjusted herself over to the dry side of the bed and scrolled for a bit.
 The brightness of her screen illuminated a good portion of her bedroom, and in between cursory reads of tweets and Facebook posts, she scanned the things around her, taking a sort of inventory that was soothing in a very specific way.
 Her bed was a pine platform bed that she’d ordered online.
 When picking it out, she’d gone back and forth as to whether or not she should get it stained, but opted instead to keep it natural.
 If any humidity entered the room, which was rare because she kept the townhouse as ice cold as possible, the scent of pine would seep out, which she loved.
 The smell reminded her of family camping trips she’d never taken.

 In one corner she had an overstuffed leather reading chair, the kind with the high back and rolled, wide arms.
-She’d found that at an estate sale and took great care of it so it would last forever.
+She’d found that at an estate sale.
 Once a month she’d get out a soft wash cloth and drip a few drops of leather oil into it, the kind people use on baseball gloves and car interior, and she’d wipe it down from one side to the other, taking great care to not use too much oil, which could stain.
 Her bookshelf was whatever.
 Six shelves.
 Particle board.
 White.
 She’d bought that at Ikea when Ikea was still a thing.
 The books inside it though were her pride and joy.
 Carefully curated classics and obscurities that she’d picked up over the years at independent bookstores, yard sales, and Etsy.
 It’s amazing how many 1st editions you can find on Etsy for like $5 because people don’t know what they have.
 They’re unaware of their value.
 Mandy takes value very seriously.
 Most things have a use, but not everything has value.
 It’s special.

 In Mandy’s room there are three lamps.
 A small squatty lamp.
 White.
 Porcelain.
 This was on her bedside table.
 She kept a light pink bulb in that one, which cast off a warm, delicate light.
 Like a softer version of the lights used in a chick hatchery, which are more red.
 There was a floor lamp that she kept next to her reading chair.
 White.
 Painted iron.
 Daylight simulating bulb.
 Bright enough to easily read by, but not blast you in the face offensive.
 And then she had a small round lamp, like a globe lamp, but without the actual globe aspect, which she kept on a pine chest of drawers inside of her closet.
 She’d removed her closet doors to separate her dressing space from the rest of the room, which gave it a chic 1950s apartment in Soho feel, she thought.
 Next to the chest of drawers was an ornate wood floor length mirror that her mother had given to her before she left for college.
 She’d been told that the mirror was a family heirloom, but she couldn’t think of a family member who would want to actually see the full length of their body with any regularity.
 And plus, it still had a Walmart sticker on it.
 Mandy had seen it right away, but didn’t say anything.
 She just folded it into her room, keeping the sticker on as a reminder that just because something looks like it has value, or is presented as something that has value, it could actually just be cheap trash.
 Her mom had given her a lot of cheap trash in her life.
 Huge, tacky light up watches from QVC that were like nothing she’d ever worn, or would.
 Fake diamond cross necklaces that had no weight in her hand, because they were mostly plastic.
 Huge, ill-fitting oversized shirts with some sort of nonsense on them.
 Usually she’d take the things in, keep them by the door, or in a space separated from her actual belongings, and then donate them when she got around to it.
 But the mirror, that she kept.
 Out of bed, standing in front of it now washed in the glow of her globe lamp, she could see her new body.
 Rolled.
 Stretched.
 Pocked.
 Like a deflating yellow birthday balloon stuck in a low branch of a mossy tree.
 She’d held on for as long as she could.